sunnykatiyar50/Web-Alias/README.md

 - **Keyboard shortcut** — `Ctrl+Shift+S` to open the popup
 - **Search‑engine aliases** — Use `%s` in an alias URL to perform a quick search (e.g. `google.com/search?q=%s`)
 - **Compact grid view** — Toggle between list and grid layouts with the view‑mode button in the popup header
+- **Smart Sorting & Analytics** — Automatically tracks usage so your most frequently used aliases bubble to the top, with options to sort by Recent or A-Z.

 ## 📖 Usage